-The laboratory analysis of infaunal samples for the Bight'08 involves three processes: sample treatment and storage, sample sorting, and organism identification and enumeration.
-Quality assurance in the form of procedures and standardized reporting requirements are provided in the Macrobenthic (Infaunal) Sample Analysis Laboratory Manual (SCCWRP 2008) for all three processes.
+The laboratory analysis of infaunal samples for the Bight '13 involves three processes: sample treatment and storage, sample sorting, and organism identification and enumeration.
+Quality assurance in the form of procedures and standardized reporting requirements are provided in the Macrobenthic (Infaunal) Sample Analysis Laboratory Manual (SCCWRP 2013) for all three processes.
 For the most challenging process, organism identification, additional quality control and quality assessment steps are included in order to foster comparability among the taxonomic data sets produced by the participating laboratories.
 The quality assessment steps for taxonomic analysis are discussed separately below.

-Sample Treatment and Storage
+Sample treatment and storage

 In the laboratories, samples will be stored in a secure location that is protected from environmental extremes.
 Exposure to temperatures above 30C should be avoided so as to retard evaporative loss.
 Do not refrigerate samples containing formaldehyde, as paraformaldehyde will be formed at low temperatures.
-Samples are to be transferred from fixative (borate-buffered 10% formalin) to preservative (70% ethanol) after 72 hr (but within two weeks) of collection.
+Samples are to be transferred from fixative (borate-buffered 10% formalin) to preservative (70% ethanol) after 72 hr (but within one week) of collection.
 When transferring, thoroughly wash the fixative from the sample, using a 0.5 mm (or smaller) mesh screen to avoid specimen loss.
 Stored samples must be periodically inspected to assure that the closure is tight and the preservative level adequate.
-If evaporative loss of preservative is evident, then top-off the sample using 100% ethanol.
+If evaporative loss of preservative is evident, then top off with straight, undiluted (95%) EtOH..

-Sample Sorting
+Sample sorting

 Sorting must be accurate and complete to assure the value of all the subsequent steps in the sample analysis process.
-As organisms are removed from the organic and inorganic residues (debris) that compose the sample, they are sorted into broad taxonomic categories for subsequent taxonomic analysis.
+Organisms, as well as plastic debris, are removed from the organic and inorganic residues (grunge) that compose the sample.
+They are then sorted into broad taxonomic categories for subsequent taxonomic analysis.
+Plastic debris follow the instructions provided in the B'13 Debris Workplan.
 A standard sorting form is used for tracking the sample.
-It includes the name of the laboratory and technician responsible, time required for sorting, number of taxa lots and sample containers, and comments.
+It includes the name of the laboratory and technician responsible, time required for sorting, number of taxa lots and sample containers, percent aliquot re-sorted for QA/QC, and comments.